MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 ### Email templates

-Use these email templates to announce that the new Microsoft Edge is available for users and to provide tips and tricks on how to get the most out of the browser.
+Use these email templates to announce that the new Microsoft Edge is available for users.
+These templates include tips and tricks to get the most out of the browser.

 :::image type="content" source="media/customer-adoption-not-md/ms-edge-email-template.png" alt-text="Email template for tips and tricks":::